Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 ---
-title: 'Enneagram Strengths and Weaknesses'
+title: 'Enneagram Strengths and Weaknesses: Learn to Identify and Leverage'
-description: "Uncover each Enneagram type's strengths and weaknesses.
-Learn about energizers, drainers, and how to leverage your unique traits."
+description: "Learn each Enneagram type's strengths and weaknesses.
+Identify your energizers, drainers, and how to leverage your unique traits."
 author: 'DJ Wayne'
 date: '2023-05-10'
 loc: 'https://9takes.com/enneagram-corner/enneagram-strengths-and-weaknesses'